ignatandrei/BlocklyAutomation/README.md

 Follow the instructions in the wiki file.

-## I want to automate things on my PC.
+## not a programmer andI want to automate things on my PC.

 You want to obtain some data from your PC.
 For example, extract and export to CSV the Chrome Bookmarks.